baltpeter/thesis-mobile-consent-dialogs/thesis/550_analysis-method.md

 ```

 This regex tries to anticipate all possible word choices for "privacy policy" that could come up.
 As explained, we leave out any words that aren't strictly necessary to classify a sentence as coming from a consent dialog.
 For our purposes, it isn't important whether a dialog says "You hereby confirm that you have read our aforementioned privacy policy." or simply "I have read the privacy policy."
 However, it is important that the "read" and "privacy policy" parts belong to a single statement and aren't parts of entirely separate sentences.
 Thus, we limit the number of characters that may occur between them and disallow periods between the parts.
 The main criterion when compiling the regexes was to avoid false-positives under the assumption that it is better to provide an under-approximation of consent dialog prevalence than to wrongly detect other elements as consent dialogs.
-A full list of the regexes we used can be found in Appendix TODO.
+A full list of the regexes we use can be found in [@Sec:appendix-detector-regexes].

 All text matching is done case-insensitively.
 We only consider visible elements.
 Button and privacy policy link texts additionally need to be at word boundaries, to avoid matching "acknowledge" as "no" for example.
 Appium has no general way of distinguishing between buttons and other elements.
 Of course, a text element that happens to contain the word "no" shouldn't be detected as a reject button, either.
 Thus, we additionally only match buttons if their text is at most twice as long as the respective matcher.

-TODO: Negator regexes
+Finally, we need to make sure not to match an "I do not consent" button as an "accept" button.
+For that, we use a list of negator regexes containing words like "don't" and "refuse".
+An element that matches one of these negator regexes is never classified as an "accept" button.

 ### Interaction with Consent Dialogs